Accenture Case Interview: Complete Prep Guide (2026)

 1. Why are you interested in working at Accenture?

-Have at least three reasons.
-You could mention the people you have met from Accenture, the firm's massive global presence with operations in over 120 countries, or the fact that Accenture provides both strategy and implementation so you can see the full impact of your work.
+Have at least three reasons ready, and make them specific to the firm.
+Strong why Accenture answers mention people you have met from the firm, its global presence across more than 120 countries, or the fact that Accenture handles both strategy and implementation so you see the full impact of your work.

 2. Why do you want to work in consulting?

 Have three reasons ready.
-Common answers include the fast career growth opportunity, the chance to develop both hard and soft skills, and the level of impact you can make by working with large companies on their toughest challenges.
+Common answers include the fast career growth, the chance to develop both hard and soft skills, and the impact you can make working with large companies on their toughest challenges.

 Provide a concise summary of your work experience, starting with the most recent.
-Emphasize your most impressive and unique accomplishments.
-Tie your experiences to why you are interested in consulting at the end.
+This question is a close cousin of tell me about yourself, so emphasize your most impressive accomplishments and tie them to why you want consulting.

 4. What is your proudest achievement?

 Choose your most impressive or memorable accomplishment.
-Use the STAR method: describe the Situation, Task, Actions you took, and Results of your work.
+Use the STAR method to describe the Situation, Task, Actions you took, and Results of your work.

 5. What is something you are proud of that is not on your resume?